UWC2-PYTHON/ProgrammingInPython/source/modules/BasicPython.rst

 x, y, z are *local* names -- so is q

 Functions: arguments
 --------------------

-When you call a function, you pass values to the function parameters as **arguments**
+When you call a function, you pass values to the function parameters as **arguments**.

 .. code-block:: ipython